cedricphdivry/academic-writing-markdown/examples/cookbook.md

   @Williams1990:StyleClarityGrace
 ---

+\hyphenation{American} <!-- Prevents hyphenation throughout the document for the selected word.
+This command prevents the word "American" from being hyphenated in a caption below. -->

 \tableofcontents

 \newpage

 # Markdown Cookbook

-Heads-up about rendering:
+Heads-up about **rendering**:

-- **[VS Code Markdown Preview](https://code.visualstudio.com/Docs/languages/markdown#_markdown-preview)**, accessible with the command[s] `Markdown: Open Locked Preview[ to the Side]`, renders basic Markdown.
+- **[VS Code Markdown Preview](https://code.visualstudio.com/Docs/languages/markdown#_markdown-preview)**, accessible with the command `Markdown: Open Locked Preview to the Side`, renders basic Markdown.
 It can handle some of the more advanced features with extensions, but it doesn't process citations, cross-references, LoT/LoF, and most LaTeX beyond math.

 - The **Pandoc export** explained in the [README](../README.md) runs the full pipeline: citations & bibliography, cross-refs from your labels, figure/table numbering, image sizing, LoT/LoF, etc.

-**Recommendation**: preview the text and structure in VS Code, but trust Pandoc PDF outputs for the final output.
+I recommend previewing the text and structure in VS Code until you are comfortable with viewing source code, but always trusting the Pandoc PDF outputs for the final look.

 ## Basic syntax

-To get you started, here are some of the basic elements of Markdown which I used the most:
+The specific flavor of Markdown used is [Pandoc Markdown](https://pandoc.org/MANUAL.html).
+To get you started, here are some of the basic elements of Markdown, which do not require Pandoc to function:

 - **Headings** are introduced with one or more `#` symbols.
 If you look at the raw Markdown of this document, the title is written `# Thesis in Markdown` (top level heading or title), the subsection is written `## How to use` (level-2 heading) this sub-subsection is written `### Writing` (level-3 heading).